Pediatric primary care behavioral health track

-The Geisinger team is committed to conducting clinical outcomes research on the integrated primary care model.
+The Geisinger PCBH team is committed to conducting clinical outcomes research on the integrated primary care model.
 Schedules include protected research time, and interns are strongly encouraged to participate in evaluation and dissemination efforts during their training.
-Trainees have routinely presented at national IPC conferences, and are working on submitting manuscripts for publication.
+Trainees have routinely presented at national conferences, and contribute on manuscripts for publication.

-- Clinical didactics: Trainees take turns leading educational seminars in advanced therapy techniques of motivational interviewing, acceptance and commitment therapy, and dialectical behavioral therapy.
+- Clinical didactics: Trainees participate in educational seminars in advanced therapy techniques of motivational interviewing, acceptance and commitment therapy, and dialectical behavioral therapy

-- Integrated care team meeting: Includes discussion of administrative and operational factors, ethical concerns in integrated care settings, faculty lectures, and focus on professional development and career planning
+- PCBH team meeting: Includes discussion of administrative and operational factors, ethical concerns in PCBH settings, faculty lectures, and focus on professional development and career planning

-- Integrated care journal club: Trainees and faculty lead discussions of recent literature from integrated primary care settings with focus on clinical applications
+- PCBH journal club: Trainees and faculty lead discussions of recent literature from integrated primary care settings with focus on clinical applications

-- Case conference: Discussion and problem solving of challenging integrated care cases
+- Case conference: Discussion and problem solving of challenging clinical cases

 Selection procedures and benefits

-Seven pediatric integrated primary care interns will be accepted for the 2020-2021 academic year.
+Nine pediatric PCBH interns will be accepted for the 2021-2022 academic year.
 Preference is given to applicants who meet four admission criteria: